Menton Lemon Festival

 Check out the dates and see if you can catch all three festivals.

-If your tastes are more exotic, alongside the Lemon Festival the lovely Palais de l’Europe hosts the Festival of Orchids and Crafts.
+If your tastes are more exotic, alongside the Lemon Festival, the lovely Palais de l’Europe hosts the Orchids Festival.

-The Orchids flourish in their own garden, rivaling one another for color, fanciful form, and seductive scent.
+The Orchids flourish in their garden, rivalling one another for colour, fanciful form, and seductive scent.

-Like the carnival, these striking blooms will be ready to take you on a journey to a fantasy-land.
+Like the carnival, these striking blooms will be ready to take you on a journey to fantasy land.

-Don’t pass up on the chance to taste the region’s specialties – maybe “un bouquet de fleurs de courgettes”, delicate courgette flowers in a light and fragrant batter.
+Don’t pass up on the chance to taste the region’s specialities – maybe “un bouquet de fleurs de courgettes”, delicate courgette flowers in a light and fragrant batter.

 For a start, its position on the edge of a crescent bay, perched between Monaco and the Italian Riviera, produces a perfect microclimate, with more than three hundred days of sunshine per year.